Revisiting derived crystalline cohomology: Introduction

 \subsection{Main techniques}

 We systematically adopt two techniques in this article: the {\tmdfn{animation}} and a kind of local-global principle for $\mathbb{Z}$.
 We briefly summarize them as follows:

-There is a procedure to associate to $1$-projectively generated $1$-categories projectively generated $\infty$-categories, called the {\tmdfn{animation}}, introduced in {\cite[§5.1]{Cesnavicius2019}}, and defined by the {\tmdfn{non-abelian derived category}} of a {\tmdfn{set of compact $1$-projective generators}}.
+There is a procedure to associate to $1$-projectively generated $1$-categories projectively generated $\infty$-categories, called the {\tmdfn{animation}}, a concept abstracted out in {\cite[§5.1]{Cesnavicius2019}}, and defined by the {\tmdfn{non-abelian derived category}} {\cite[§5.5.8]{Lurie2009}} of a {\tmdfn{set of compact $1$-projective generators}}.

 \begin{example*} The abelian category of $R$-modules admits a set of compact $1$-projective generators given by free $R$-modules of finite rank.
 The animation of this category is the connective part $D_{\geq 0} (R)$ of the derived category $D (R)$. \end{example*}